 In this section, we will cover the ten most interesting activities you can enjoy in Boston during the month of October.

-If you’re looking for even more fun things to do in Boston, make sure to check our posts:
+If you’re looking for even more fun things to do in Boston, make sure to check out some of our other posts such as:

 1. Visit a Historic Graveyard